 So in case you’re wondering the story of how Sasha proposed, I’ll be happy to share.
 However, I should probably tell you that the featured cover photo for this blog is not the actual place where the proposal occurred. 😉

 It all started at one of the most beautiful locations on Crete…Elafonisi Beach.

 The day was a beautiful one.
 We strategically arrived around 5:30 PM to have around three hours before the sunset and to have the beach more or less to ourselves.
 (This is a touristy beach during the daytime, so coming later was perfect.)
-We found a little semi-private cove and planted our things down.
+We found a semi-private cove and settled in.

 Perfect for a dip and a snorkel.

 Ever since we arrived to Greece I have been waiting on pins and needles because I knew he wanted it to happen here.
 However, we are in Greece for a total of one month so he really kept me on my toes!